mottaquikarim/dev/blog/content/posts/generating-pythagorean-triples.md

 ## Finding more possible solutions

+This was fun!
+But we can do better.
 Let's revisit our slightly modified version of the equation:

 $$
 \begin{aligned}